Madlykeanu/Underilla/README.md

 Create a working jar with `./gradlew buildDependents`

 ## TODO
-Build-in pre-generation system.
+- Build-in pre-generation system.
-Allow to generate the 2nd world on the fly.
+- Allow to generate the 2nd world on the fly.
+- Feature generation filter.
+- Transfer custom biomes.